-The law office of Michael Logiudice fights for the rights of mesothelioma victims in the greater New York City area.
+The law office of Michael Logiudice fights for the rights of mesothelioma victims in New York, Westchester and the surrounding areas.
 As the premier personal injury firm serving the community, we have a proven track record of helping our clients obtain the compensation they deserve.

 What is Mesothelioma?

 Mesothelioma is a form of cancer that results from a genetic mutation within the cells of the body that causes healthy cells to change into malignant cells, ultimately forming tumors and spreading more malignant cells from the mesothelium throughout the entire body.
 Malignant mesothelioma typically spreads rapidly, and there is no known cure for the disease.
 Generally, the three main types of mesothelioma are: